ExpediaGroup/github-helpers/README.md

   * Useful when opening a pull request and want to track its information details into a GitHub Project.

 ### [check-files-for-regex](.github/workflows/check-files-for-regex.yml)
-  * Checks a PR for a given regular expression
+  * Checks a PR for modified files matching the provided regular expression

 ### [check-pr-title](.github/workflows/check-pr-title.yml)
   * Checks whether PR title matches a certain regular expression